pgcentralfoundation/pgrx/cargo-pgrx/README.md

 `pgrx` doesn't tear down these instances.
 While they're stored in a hidden directory in your home directory, `pgrx` considers these important and permanent database installations.

-Once started, you can connect to them using `psql` (if you have it on your $PATH) like so: `psql -p 28816`.
+Once started, you can connect using `psql` (if available) like so: `psql -p 28816`.
 However, you probably just want the `cargo pgrx run` command.

 ## Compiling and Running Your Extension